prashanth-chandran/prashanth-chandran.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Research Scientist at [Disney Research\|Studios](https://studios.disneyresearch.com/) and am a member of the [Digital Humans group](https://studios.disneyresearch.com/digital-humans/).
+I am an Associate Research Scientist at [Disney Research\|Studios](https://studios.disneyresearch.com/) and am a member of the [Facial VFX group](https://studios.disneyresearch.com/digital-humans/).

 I was previously a joint PhD student of the [Computer Graphics Lab](https://cgl.ethz.ch/) at ETH Zurich and [Disney Research\|Studios](https://studios.disneyresearch.com/), and was advised by [Prof. Markus Gross](https://inf.ethz.ch/people/person-detail.mgross.html), and  co-supervised by [Dr. Derek Bradley](https://studios.disneyresearch.com/people/derek-bradley/).